EXHIBITION EL ZAGUÁN

 AT HSFF’S EL ZAGUÁN, 545 CANYON ROAD, SANTA FE, NEW MEXICO

-Join us for two brush-making workshops during this exhibition: the first on Monday, July 14, and the second on Saturday, July 19.
-No experience is needed, but advanced registration is required.
-Each class is limited to ten students.
+In conjunction with the exhibition, we will be offering two brush-making workshops: the first on Monday, July 14, and the second on Saturday, July 19.
+No prior experience is necessary, but advanced registration is required.
+Each workshop is limited to ten participants.

 © 2025 Thin Air Goods | Julia Tait Dickenson